cookiedan42/OTOT-A1/docs.md

+OHNO task 2 was supposed to be reverse proxy

 Submit a PDF document as proof of completion into the OTOT Task A1 assignment on Canvas.
 The document should contain the following information:
 a.
 Student Name and Matriculation Number
 Daniel Tan Ren Jie